 Learn how to buy your first home and get your first mortgage.
 Explore our guides and use our calculators to find out how much you can borrow and how much deposit you need.
 Calculate if Help to Buy and first time buyer government schemes can help you get on the property ladder.

-Our research found that making an offer on a house is one the most stressful parts of the homebuying process.
-This guide aims to help you make an offer you are comfortable with, how long it might take and tips to make it easier and faster.
+This guide aims to show you how to make an offer you are comfortable with on a house, how long it could take, and tips to make it easier and faster.

 One of the Help to Buy mortgage schemes could help you purchase a home.
-Learn about the different government mortgage schemes - Help to Buy: Equity Loan, Help to Buy: Shared Ownership, and the Help to Buy ISA - and find out which one could help you.
+Learn about the different government mortgage schemes in our detailed guide.

 The key to buying your first home is plenty of research and preparation.